pockerman/tech3python/README.md

 ### Numerics

-- <a href="applications/numerics/example_1.py">Monte Carlo integration:</a> Implement a simple Monte Carlo integrator
+- <a href="applications/numerics/example_1.py">Example 1:</a> Implement a simple Monte Carlo integrator
+- <a href="applications/numerics/example_2.py">Example 2:</a> Calculate the area of a circle using  Monte Carlo integration

 ### Linear Algebra